buildsville/assign-reviewer-by-label/README.md

 # Assign Reviewer by Labels

 This action assigns reviewers when the specified labels applied to pull request.
-Also, review request is cancelled when the specified labels are removed.
+Also, review request is cancelled when the specified labels are not applied. (option)

 ## Inputs